baxtree/subaligner/ISSUE_TEMPLATE.md

 A clear and concise description of what you expected to happen.

 ###Screenshots and logs
 If applicable, add screenshots and/or logs to help explain your problem.
+You can obtain detailed logs by passing in the `--debug` or `-d` flag when running the `subaligner_1pass` or `subaligner_2pass` CLI.

 ###Desktop (please complete the following information):
  - Operating System